ahmedhumza94/fetal_heart_rate/README.md

 # fetal_heart_rate
 This project explores the link between fetal heart rate time-series to their origin within the first or second stage of labor using unsupervised and supervised learning.

-The project uses the open The CTU-UHB Intrapartum Cardiotocography Database.
+Thia project uses the open The CTU-UHB Intrapartum Cardiotocography Database.
 A detailed description of this dataset can be found here https://physionet.org/physiobank/database/ctu-uhb-ctgdb/.

 This project also uses Physionet's waveform library to help facilitate importing of this dataset.
 This library is labeled as wfdb within the environment .yml file.
-The project uses python 3.6.2.
+Main project code is written in python 3.6.2.

 A detailed project report can be found as a pdf titled Capstone_Report.pdf.